Physics, B.S.

 Careers

 Graduates with a bachelor’s degree in physics enter various careers that depend on the technical skills gained in college.
-Alumni are employed in product development and quality control in large industries such as RCA, Boeing and Lockheed-Martin.
+Alumni work in product development and quality control in large companies such as RCA, Boeing and Lockheed-Martin.
 Alumni are computer specialists at Anheuser-Busch and other companies.
 Some are now involved in the marketing of technical products, while others are in management positions.
 A few graduates have entered military careers.
 Students frequently earn double majors, combining physics with mathematics, computer science or chemistry.

 Admission Requirements